 The Reentry Transition Center, or Mercy Corps Northwest, can offer reentry services for prisoners and ex-offenders.
 Get help with immediate needs such as hygiene products, meals, free access to phone, access to email and internet, alcohol and drug assessments and emergency temporary housing.
+In some cases Oregon families can also get money from donating plasma.
 However the main focus is on providing self-sufficiency and supporting long-term goals such as education and vocational training.

 One component of this is Success for Life: Education and Reentry Programs.
 This will address prison reentry, self-employment and micro enterprise development.
 It will assist incarcerated women in Oregon and help them learn important skills for life, business and a successful reentry to the community.
 A workshop is offered known as Successful Job Search for the Ex-Offender, which empowers ex prisoners in the state.

 One key WorkSource partner is Southeast Works.
 This organization provides clients with information on how to discuss your past background with potential employers.
 The service covers other skills you will need to successfully regain meaningful employment in a challenging and changing job market.
 The focus is on those people with a criminal background.

 Oregon Career Pathways includes both education and job training components.
 It also addresses student support.
 This government funded program will enable qualified clients to advance in a demand industry, secure a career or gain skills for a new occupation.